junxit/us-congress-bills-116/bill.md

   >   - **(4)** *Protégé firm* The term protégé firm means a small business concern, a historically Black college or university, or a minority institution of higher education that—
   >     - **(A)** is eligible to enter into a prime contract or subcontract with the Department; and
   >     - **(B)** satisfies any other requirements imposed by the Secretary.
-  >   - **(5)** *Small Business Act definitions* The terms small business concern, small business concern owned and controlled by veterans, small business concern owned and controlled by service-disabled veterans, qualified HUBZone small business concern, and small business concern owned and controlled by women have the meaning given such terms, respectively, under section 3 of the Small Business Act (15 U.S.C.
+  >   - **(5)** *Small Business Act definitions* The terms small business concern, small business concern owned and controlled by veterans, small business concern owned and controlled by service-disabled veterans, qualified HUBZone small business concern, and small business concern owned and controlled by women have the meaningmeanings given such terms, respectively, under section 3 of the Small Business Act (15 U.S.C.
 632).
 The term small business concern owned and controlled by socially and economically disadvantaged individuals has the meaning given such term in section 8(d)(3)(C) of the Small Business Act (15 U.S.C.
 637(d)(3)(C)).

 - **(b)** *Clerical amendment* The table of contents in section 1(b) of the Homeland Security Act of 2002 is amended by inserting after the item relating to section 890A the following new item: